seunghk1206/seunghk1206/README.md

 the computer itself how to play flappy bird.
 ```

-### nNomialConverter_floatType
+### VDC_API
 ```
-nNomialConverter_floatType was one of my simple python projects!
+VDC was one of my simple python projects!
 The goal of this project was to create a nomial converter that can convert even decimals to n nomial form.
 ```